Marjane Satrapi: Biography

+Early life

-Satrapi was born in Rasht, Iran.
-She grew up in Tehran in an upper-middle class Iranian family and attended the French-language school, Lycée Razi.
+Satrapi was born in Rasht, Iran, where she spent her first twenty days before the family moved to Tehran, where she grew up in an upper-middle class Iranian family and attended the French-language school Lycée Razi.
 Both her parents were politically active and supported leftist causes against the monarchy of the last Shah.
-When the Iranian Revolution took place in 1979, they underwent rule by the Islamic fundamentalists who took power.
+Her maternal great-grandfather, Nasser-al-Din Shah, was the Persian emperor from 1848 to 1896.
+Satrapi has mentioned that her maternal grandfather was once the governor of Gilan.
+When the Iranian Revolution took place in 1979, her parents had to undergo the rule of the Islamic fundamentalists who had taken power.

 During her youth, Satrapi was exposed to the growing brutalities of the various regimes.
-Many of her family friends were persecuted, arrested, and even murdered.
+Many of her family and friends were persecuted, arrested, and murdered.
 She found a hero in her paternal uncle, Anoosh, who had been a political prisoner and lived in exile in the Soviet Union for a time.
-Young Satrapi greatly admired her uncle, and he in turn doted on her, treating her more as a daughter than a niece.
+Satrapi greatly admired her uncle, and he in turn doted on her, treating her more as a daughter than a niece.
 Once back in Iran, Anoosh was arrested again and sentenced to death.
 Anoosh was only allowed one visitor the night before his execution, and he requested Satrapi.
-His body was buried in an unmarked grave in the prison.
-It is said that Anoosh was the nephew of Fereydun Ebrahimi, Minister of Justice of Azerbaijan People's Government, a secessionist government that tried to secede from Pahlavi Persia in 1945.
+His body was buried in an unmarked grave in the Evin Prison.

 Although Satrapi's parents encouraged her to be strong-willed and defend her rights, they grew concerned for her safety.
-Barely in her teens by this time, she was skirting trouble with police for disregarding modesty codes and buying music banned by the regime.
+In her teens by this time, she was skirting trouble with police for disregarding modesty codes and buying music banned by the regime.

 They arranged for her to live with a family friend, Zozo, to study abroad, and in 1983, at age fourteen, she arrived in Vienna, Austria, to attend the Lycée Français de Vienne.
 She stayed in Vienna through her high school years, often moving from one residence to another as situations changed, and sometimes stayed at friends' homes.
 Eventually, she was homeless and lived on the streets for three months, until she was hospitalized for an almost deadly bout of bronchitis.
 Upon recovery, she returned to Iran.
 She studied visual communication, eventually obtaining a master's degree from Islamic Azad University in Tehran.

 Satrapi then married Reza, a veteran of the Iran–Iraq War, when she was 21, whom she later divorced.
-She then moved to Strasbourg, France.
+She then moved to Strasbourg, France, to study at the Haute école des arts du Rhin (HEAR).
 Her parents told her that Iran was no longer the place for her, and encouraged her to stay in Europe permanently.

-Satrapi is currently married to Mattias Ripa, a Swedish national.
-They live in Paris.
+Satrapi was married to Swedish national Mattias Ripa until his death.
+She lives in Paris.
 Apart from her native language, Persian, she speaks French, English, Swedish, German, and Italian.